 Internet Etiquette and Social Media Policy

-The public in general, and the Foundation’s Advisors in particular, reflect a diverse set of customs, values and points of view.
-Don’t say anything contradictory or in conflict with the Foundation’s website, mission or goals.
+The public in general, and the Foundation’s Advisors, in particular, reflect a diverse set of customs, values, and points of view.
+Please refrain from saying anything contradictory or in conflict with the Foundation’s website, mission or goals.
 Don’t be afraid to be yourself, but do so respectfully.
 This includes not only the obvious (no ethnic slurs, offensive comments, defamatory comments, personal insults, obscenity, etc.) but also proper consideration of privacy and of topics that may be considered objectionable or inflammatory – such as politics and religion.
 Use your best judgment and make it clear that the opinions expressed by you are yours alone and do not represent the official views of the Foundation.
 The Foundation reserves the right to remove any content whatsoever from its social media pages or other websites.

 Our websites are meant to help spread the messages of our Advisors and we welcome postings about other events and businesses besides our own.
 However, we do ask that you keep your posts relevant to the Foundation’s message and mission.
 The websites are not meant to be a billboard advertisement for your company but rather a place where our Advisors can connect with each other and with the Foundation without feeling pressured by advertisements.
 Posts that do not respect this rule will be removed without notice.
 The Foundation has final approval over all posts to the websites and may remove or deny approval to any posts in its sole discretion.